The group started with 2 parks (Urunga Heads and Moonee Beach) as well as Boambee Creek Reserve, located on the North Coast of NSW

 A Trust Board was appointed to manage holiday parks and Reserves on Crown Land

-The Trust is now made up of 19 key staff members, who look after the accounting, marketing, capital works, environment and administration of the group and are based in offices at Urunga, Ballina and Forster
+The Trust is now made up of 19 key staff members, who look after the accounting, marketing, capital works, environment and administration of the group and are based in offices at Ballina and Coffs Harbour.

 North Coast Holiday Parks accumulates parks by order of Trade and Investment, Crown Lands